top of page

 01. Customer testimonials

-Customer testimonials and reviews help showcase your products, highlight your brand, and establish trust for viewers who may not be familiar with your business.
+Customer testimonials and reviews help showcase your products, highlight your brand and establish trust for viewers who may not be familiar with your business.

 02. Vlogs

 Vlogs, short for “video log” are video versions of the (written) blogs we all know and love.
-Vlogging about your online store is a creative way to showcase and promote products.
+Vlogging about your business is a creative way to showcase and promote products.
 Vlogs can take the form of product demos, how-to videos, product “hauls” that highlight multiple products with a common theme (e.g., ten great holiday gifts for teens), and any other relevant topics you can think of.

 03. Influencers